tucats/ego/LANGUAGE.md

 When an operation is done on two values (either a variable or a constant value) of the same type, no additional conversion is performed or required.
-If the operation is done on two values of different types, _Ego_ will convert the values to the same type if possible before performing the operation.
+If the operation is performed on two values of different types, _Ego_ will convert the values to the same type if possible before performing the operation.
 For example, the expression `10.0/3` divides an integer value into a floating point value; the _Ego_ language converts